-- 1. Ensure this policy is reflected in ongoing planning and programming work and current policies.
+- Ensure this policy is reflected in ongoing planning and programming work and current policies.
 MARC's transportation modal committees will advise MARC staff on conformity to the policy by planned and programmed projects seeking federal funding. - 2.
 Review all project applications seeking federal transportation funding for compliance with the policy statement.
-MARC may assess compliance using any of the below principles, subject to the exceptions in section V. and considering the context of the project and stage of design:

-i.
-Pedestrians

-- That pedestrians are accommodated along the right-of-way by paved, unobstructed facilities separated from motor vehicle traffic travelling above 15 miles per hour. - That pedestrians are accommodated across the right-of-way using dedicated crossings that are highly visible to motorists, which slow motorists on higher-speed streets, which are as narrow as practical to reduce crossing distances (or supported with crossing islands), and which are implemented between intersections as necessary to connect to goods, services, and other destinations.
+MARC may assess compliance using any of the below principles, subject to the exceptions in Section VI. and considering the context of the project and stage of design: - i.
+Pedestrians - That pedestrians are accommodated along the right-of-way by paved, unobstructed facilities separated from motor vehicle traffic traveling above 15 miles per hour. - That pedestrians are accommodated across the right-of-way using dedicated crossings that are highly visible to motorists, which encourage motorists to yield to pedestrians, which are as narrow as practical to reduce crossing distances (or supported with crossing islands), and which are implemented between intersections as necessary to connect to goods, services and other destinations.